RuochengHan/Note_python/tblite.md

 Recommend to use tblite 0.3.0 for MO coefficient.
 Recommend to use tblite 0.4.0 for energy/gradient.
-Note that conda install conda-forge::tblite-python=0.4.0 with tblite=0.4.0 can use all 16 cores, with pip version tblite 0.4.0 causes problem in using all 16 cores (only 2-4 cores)
+Note that conda install conda-forge::tblite-python=0.4.0 with tblite=0.4.0 can use all 16 cores, with **pip version tblite 0.4.0 causes problem in using all 16 cores (only 2-4 cores)**

-Always test c1ccccc1 spped and accuracy after newly install
+Always test c1ccccc1 speed and accuracy after newly install

 ## pip
 ```bash